| Place-name: | Gatehead |

-Gatehead appears as Gaithead in Blaeu Coila Provincia (1654).
-The first element of the name is Scots gait ‘road, way, path’ [1] while the second element suggests head, as in ‘head or top of the road‘.
+Gatehead also appears in the form Gaithead in Blaeu Coila Provincia (1654).
+The first element of the name is Scots gait ‘road, way, path’ [3] while the second element suggests head, as in ‘head or top of the road‘.

 In 1205 a toll and customs point was established at Corsencon, as well as at four other routes into the sheriffdom of Ayr, by William the Lion, King of Scots following his elevation of Ayr to a Royal Burgh [4].
 Corsencon hill stands on the boundary of Ayrshire and Dumfriesshire approximately three miles to the east of Gatehead.